The IEEE Frank Rosenblatt Award was established in 2004.

 Recipient selection is administered through the Technical Field Awards Council of the IEEE Awards Board.

 Presented to: An individual, multiple recipients, or a team of not more than three

 Scope: For outstanding contribution(s) to the advancement of the design, practice, techniques, or theory in biologically and linguistically motivated computational paradigms, including but not limited to neural networks, connectionist systems, evolutionary computation, fuzzy systems, and hybrid intelligent systems in which these paradigms are contained

 Prize: The award consists of bronze medal, certificate, and honorarium.

-Basis for judging: In the evaluation process, the following criteria are considered: quality of contribution, impact on the technical field and society in general, publications or patents or other evidence, and the quality of the nomination.
+Basis for judging: In the evaluation process, the following criteria are considered: quality of the contribution; impact on the technical field and society as demonstrated by publications, patents, or other evidence; and the quality of the nomination.

 Nomination deadline: 31 January

 Notification: Recipients are typically approved during the June IEEE Board of Directors meeting, usually held towards the end of the month.
 Recipients and their nominators will be notified following the meeting.
 Subsequently, the nominators of unsuccessful candidates will be notified of the status of their nomination.

 Presentation: IEEE policy requires that its awards be presented at major IEEE events that are in keeping with the nature of the award and the cited achievement.